Years ago, I had the joy of hearing Senga Nengudi talk about her art in a gallery at the Museum of Contemporary Art Denver surrounded by the work.

 I couldn’t recall the last time I had a piece of bubble gum, and it tasted exactly as I remember.

-Let’s admit that, of course, your art will delight your audience.
+Let’s admit that, of course, your art will delight some people immediately upon introducing yourself.
 But how can you take an extra step to see that they’re also delighted by you as a person?

 Your audience might be students rather than viewers and they will delight in your teaching.
 But how will you enchant them?